Updated April 11, 2023

 In May 2019, Nils Melzer, UN Special Rapporteur on Torture, issued a report to the UK government, detailing action on its part that “amounts to psychological torture.”

-Though late by several months, the official reply vindicated patience as a concise and comprehensive schooling.
+Although late by several months, their reply vindicated patience as a concise and comprehensive schooling.

 Dear Mr Melzer,